UesleiJf/projeto-preditivo/README.md

 For full documentation for venv, you can see here: https://jupyter.org/install

-To run the Project:
+To run the Project go/to/path/to/the/project

-    go/to/path/to/the/project
+and execute

     jupyter notebook

 OR

     jupyter lab